 The Company believes that a successful focus on managing operating costs is a critical component of its financial outlook.
 The Company measures operating efficiency using a variety of metrics which vary by specific department or business unit.
 Nevertheless, the Company believes that overall annual operating costs as a percentage of managed loans (defined as all non-interest expense less marketing, divided by average managed loans) is an appropriate gauge of the operating efficiency of the Company as a whole.
+As the

-As the Company continues its rigorous cost management program and to grow it's Auto Finance and Global Financial Services segments' assets more quickly than the average, the Company expects operating costs as a percentage of its average managed loans to decline over time as a result of efficiency gains related to, among other things, servicing higher balance, lower loss assets
+Company continues its rigorous cost management program and to grow its Auto Finance and Global Financial Services segments' assets more quickly than the U.S. Card average, the Company expects operating costs as a percentage of its average managed loans to decline over time as a result of efficiency gains related to, among other things, servicing higher balance, higher credit quality assets.